thaispbrito/memory-game/README.md

 To make the game more exciting, some sound effects are included: a chime for correct matches, a short alert for mismatches, and separate sounds for both winning and game over.
 If all pairs are discovered in time, the clock freezes to show the finishing time, and a celebratory confetti animation appears.
 If not, a skull-themed confetti effect marks the loss instead.

-> **Why this theme** I chose this theme because I love nature, so each card features an emoji inspired by the outdoors.
+> **Why this theme?** I chose this theme because I love nature, so each card features an emoji inspired by the outdoors.

 > **Why this game?** Because it reminds me of playing memory games as a kid, and I liked the idea of giving it a personal touch by choosing all the nature-themed pairs.